 A government-oriented division, General Services is led by Executive Director Dale in managing government services and assets for the Navajo Nation.

-Superintendent Begay, selected by the Board of Education, advances student learning outcomes and the Navajo Nation's sovereignty in education.
+Acting Superintendent Russell-Edgewater continues support for student learning outcomes and the Navajo Nation's efforts towards sovereignty in education.

 Executive Director Skrelunas continues his role directing economic development planning and management with an emphasis on supporting small businesses.